Mykaah/Fedora/README.md

 issue](https://pagure.io/fedora-contributor-trends/issue/16) for ideas on how this bootstrap might be made better.

-Anyway, you'll see that theme a lot here -- this is a sysadmin-hack kind of project, not an elegant software engineer one.
+Anyway, you'll see that theme a lot here -- this started as a sysadmin-hack kind of project, not an elegant software-engineer one.

 But that's not the end!
 I'd love for this to be better.
 In fact, there are six main areas looking for improvement: